CodeYourFuture/curriculum/content/guides/asking-questions/index.md

 Now, write up your mental model using this format:

 1. What I _did_
-1. What I _expected_.
-Make sure you include your prediction here
+1. What I _expected_
 1. What actually _happened_

-To debug code, mentors need to be able to see and work with the exact code you are running.
-To help solve problems, mentors need to understand the exact problem you are working on.
-So when you ask questions, to get proper help quickly, put as much **context** into your question as you can.
+## Sharing your mental model

-In order to make it possible for people to answer your questions when asking for help, it's important that you give, at minimum, the following information:
+To be able to fully understand your mental model, volunteers need to have **context**.
+So it's important that you share at least the following information:

-- The homework that you're working on
+- The problem that you're working on.
+If it's a coursework task, include a link to the task
-- What isn't working in your code, or what you don't understand
+- What you have done so far
-- What you expect to happen
+- What you predicted would happen before you ran the code
-- A link to your pull request or [Gist](https://gist.github.com/) or [Replit](https://replit.com/) (not a screenshot)
+- What actually happened
+- The exact code that you are running. **Don't include a screenshot of your code**, see [code formatting tips below](#code-formatting-tips)

 ### Use this template: